Gram (mythology)

-In Germanic mythology, Gram in Norse legend (Gramr, "Wrath"), or Balmung in the Middle High German epic poem Nibelungenlied, is a magical godlike sword, specifically the sword that the hero Sigurd used to kill the dragon Fafnir.
+In Germanic mythology, Gram in Norse legend (Gramr, "ill-tempered"), or Balmung in the Middle High German epic poem Nibelungenlied, is a magical godlike sword, specifically the sword that the hero Sigurd used to kill the dragon Fafnir.
 It is primarily used by the Völsungs in the Völsung Cycle, however, it is also seen in other legends, such as the Thidrekssaga in which it is wielded by Hildebrand.

 The myth of Gram may be related to the British myth of "the sword in the stone", Excalibur, as Gram has been thrust into a tree, from which only the hero Sigmund can pull it out, much like how Excalibur only can be pulled out by the true king of England, King Arthur.
 The myth of Gram being broken and then reforged was also the inspiration of Tolkien's sword Narsil.

 In Richard Wagner's work, Der Ring des Nibelungen (The Ring of the Nibelung), it is referred to as Nothung (/de/, "child of need").

+Etymology

+Gram

+The name Gram of Norse myth (Gramr) is an old Germanic adjective related to the word grim (grimr), meaning "ill-tempered, wroth, angry, frightful, resentful", in extension "grim, wicked, cruel, fierce"; also used with preposition against or at something, as in, one could be "gram at something", etc. In Old Norse it was gramr (gramur; Old Swedish: gramber, gram; gram), in Old English gram (gram), as well as in Old Saxon and Old High German (gram), etc.

+Balmung

+The name Balmung of Old High German myth is unclear in its meaning.
+It has been suggested by Albert Schott in 1842 and Elard Hugo Meyer in 1883 to stem from the word balm ("cavern, grotto") with the suffix -ung ("-ing"), then roughly "Caveling, Son of the Cavern", as the sword in Nibelungenlied initially was the sword of the king of the Nibelungs, which lived in a country underground.
+In the German language, Balm is recorded in the dictionary Deutsches Wörterbuch, albeit, said to stem from Medieval Latin balma of the same meaning (balma).
+However, the word is Gaulish in root, and exist in various European dialects: balma, bauma ("shallow cave, opening under a ledge"); balma; baume ("grotto"); baumo; barma; arma, etc.